J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Introduction

-In order to explore the J-PLUS filter set to study extragalactic GCs, we use as a test case the galaxy NGC\,1023, observed with the Javalambre Auxiliary Survey Telescope (JAST80).
+NGC\,1023 was observed with the Javalambre Auxiliary Survey Telescope (JAST80).
 The data was obtained with a Director’s Discretionary Time (DDT) proposal observed during science verification.
-NGC\,1023 is an SB0 galaxy, located at 11.1\,Mpc away \citep{brodie2014sages}.
-The Globular Cluster Luminosity Function (GCLF) peak is at M$_V$ = -7.5 \citep{harris2001globular}, which corresponds to V $\leq$ 23 in nearby galaxies ($\leq$ 10 Mpc).
-J-PLUS reaches $g = 21.5$ with a signal-to-noise ratio $S/N = 5$ \citep{cenarro2019j}, allowing us to study the brightest part of GCLF at these distances.
-NGC\,1023 is a well studied galaxy, and its star cluster system has been explored before in the literature, including spectroscopy (e.g. \citealt{Larsen2001,Kartha2014,Chies2013,Forbes2014,Cortesi2016}).
+The Globular Cluster Luminosity Function (GCLF) peak is at M$_V$ = -7.5 \citep{harris2001globular}, which corresponds to V $\approx$ 22.7 at 11.1\,Mpc.
+J-PLUS reaches $g = 21.5$ with a signal-to-noise ratio $S/N = 5$ \citep{cenarro2019j}, allowing us to study the brightest part of the GCLF at these distances.
+On the other hand, the observations of NGC\,1023 used in this article were not done with the standard exposure times of J-PLUS and we are able to also detect faint objects.
+In particular, we detected about 50\% of expected objects with magnitudes between the peak of GCLF and 1 sigma below it and no objects between 2 and 3 sigmas below the peak of GCLF.
+As a result, our sample represents the majority of GC candidates expected for NGC\,1023.

+In this work, we propose a methodology to detect and select GC candidates from images obtained with JAST80, aiming at exploiting data from J-PLUS, which can be easily adapted for other photometric surveys such as J-PAS and S-PLUS (see also \citealt{buzzo2022new} and \citealt{chies2022j}).
+With a catalog of GCs, we are set to investigate the stellar population content of GC candidates in NGC\,1023 to create an unbiased magnitude limited catalog.
 This fact makes this galaxy an excellent case of study as we can explore new methodologies and colors, and compare such results to those in literature.

-In this work, we propose a methodology to detect and select GC candidates from images obtained with JAST80, aiming at exploiting data from the J-PLUS.
-This study can also be used or adapted for other photometric surveys such as J-PAS and S-PLUS.
-We also investigate the stellar population content of GC candidates in NGC\,1023 from SED fitting.

-In Section \ref{sec:data} we present the data used in this work.
+In Section \ref{sec:data} we describe the data used in this article.
 In Section \ref{sec:methods_gcfinder} we present our methodology to detect and select GC candidates, as well as our pipeline \texttt{GCFinder}.
-In Section \ref{sec:results_discussion} we show and discuss our stellar population results.
+In Section \ref{sec:results} we show our results.
+In Section \ref{sec:discussion} we discuss our findings.
 Finally, in Section \ref{sec:conclusion} we present our conclusions.